statpascal/emul99/readme.md

 Changing to the "bin" directory and executing "emul99" starts the simulator with a simple dummy ROM image displaying a message.

+The simulator is developed and tested using the following environments:

+- openSuse Tumbleweed (x64): main devlopment system
+- Raspberry Pi OS (Debian bookworm) on Pi 4
+- Linux environment of ARM Chromebook (Debian bookworm)
+- MacOS 14.5.4 (x64)

 ## Configuration